huggingface/text-generation-inference/docs/source/supported_models.md

 ## Supported Hardware

-Text Generation Inference optimized models supported on NVIDIA [A100](https://www.nvidia.com/en-us/data-center/a100/), [A10G](https://www.nvidia.com/en-us/data-center/products/a10-gpu/) and [T4](https://www.nvidia.com/en-us/data-center/tesla-t4/) GPUs with CUDA 11.8+.
+TGI optimized models are supported on NVIDIA [A100](https://www.nvidia.com/en-us/data-center/a100/), [A10G](https://www.nvidia.com/en-us/data-center/products/a10-gpu/) and [T4](https://www.nvidia.com/en-us/data-center/tesla-t4/) GPUs with CUDA 11.8+.
 Note that you have to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to use it.
-For other hardware, continuous batching will still apply, but you might observe downgrades on some of the operations (e.g. flash attention, paged attention) will not be executed.
+For other hardware, continuous batching will still apply, but some operations like flash attention and paged attention will not be executed.

 TGI is also supported on the following AI hardware accelerators:
 - *Habana first-gen Gaudi and Gaudi2:* checkout [here](https://github.com/huggingface/optimum-habana/tree/main/text-generation-inference) how to serve models with TGI on Gaudi and Gaudi2 with [Optimum Habana](https://huggingface.co/docs/optimum/habana/index)